We can pay for the medication you need for your transport accident injuries immediately after your accident.

 Pharmacy (Chemist) declaration form

-This form can be used for claiming pharmacy purchases, including prescription and over-the-counter medications, that you need as a result of your accident injuries.
-Itemised, original receipts need to be attached to the completed form.
+Use this form to claim pharmacy purchases.
+This includes prescription and over-the-counter medications that you need as a result of your accident injuries.
+You need to attach itemised, original receipts to the completed form.

 The quickest and easiest way to get reimbursed is online.
 Simply log in to myTAC and send us a copy of your receipt.
 We will then transfer your reimbursement to your bank account.